New Grading Model Overview- Updated

 Tier 2 — Class-specific (graded separately for each course)

-Your scores in the digital textbook — quizzes, tests, and graded activities.
-This is the largest single category in your grade.
+Your scores in the digital textbook (Edmentum/Apex curriculum) — quizzes, tests, and graded activities.
+The largest single category in your grade.

 40% of grade